 In June 2011, the FASB issued authoritative guidance for presentation and disclosure of comprehensive income in the financial statements.
 Under the new guidance, a company may no longer present the components of other comprehensive income as part of the statement of changes in the Statement of Stockholder's Equity, and instead must present the components of comprehensive income either in the Statement of Operations or in a separate statement immediately following the Statement of Operations.
 In addition, reclassification adjustments between comprehensive income and net income must be disclosed on the financial statements.
 This guidance is effective for the Company for fiscal years and interim periods beginning on or after December 15, 2011.
-We believe that the adoption of this guidance will not have a material impact on our financial statements.
+The Company adopted this guidance during the first quarter of 2012.